Lizzie Lape: Lizzie and the law

-As obscure as she would become, Lizzie Rogers Lape Huffman Larzelere DeWitt DeWitt Veon Shetler France set an early precedent in the U.S. court system in behalf of entrepreneurial women.
+As obscure as she would become, Lape set an early precedent in the U.S. court system in behalf of entrepreneurial women.
 She was sued in Akron, Ohio for child support, a rarity at the time.
 Her son's trust included the White Pigeon property and proceeds and his trustee was the ex-Mayor of Akron, Lorenzo Dow Watters Later, she would hire him as her own attorney.

 Lizzie Lape was the first brothel owner in Marion County, Ohio to be sued by the State of Ohio as a test of the new Winn Law which targeted liquor sales in houses of ill repute.
 With an aggressive legal defense, she won this and many other court cases.
-Lizzie Lape owned and directed the operations of her White Pigeon of Marion, Ohio for a full 20 years.
+Lape owned and directed the operations of her White Pigeon of Marion, Ohio for a full 20 years.
 Through her many divorces, she was sued by husbands who wanted to take ownership of the property she was accumulating, testing again and again the recently enacted Married Women's Property Act.

-Lizzie's trail ran cold when she purposefully and possibly strategically made a publicity-laden religious conversion in two city newspapers.
+Lape's trail ran cold when she made a publicity-laden religious conversion in two city newspapers.
 Her business retirement made it much harder for anyone to discover the rest of her story.